Short Guide to the World of DeFi

 Smart Contracts history:

-Nick Szabo, a computer scientist, and lawyer proposed smart contracts in the 1990s.
-The famous Szabo vending machine analogy Imagine a machine that sells quarter soda cans:
+Nick Szabo, a computer scientist, and lawyer introduced the concept of smart contracts in the 1990s.
+His famous analogy equated smart contracts to a vending machine that sells soda cans.

 “If you put a dollar in and choose a soda, the machine is programmed to deliver the drink, and 75 cents change or encourage you to make another option or return your $1.
 This is a simple, smart contract.
 Smart contracts, like a Coke machine, can automate nearly any deal”.